Meat Selection

 Barbecue has its roots in using tougher, less valuable cuts of meats.
 Today, some barbecue establishments cook prime rib as one of the menu items.
 However, even tougher, less valuable cuts benefit from the “low and slow” cooking method common with barbecue.

-Beef options
+Beef options for barbecuing

 Briskets